Shopify/polaris/polaris.shopify.com/content/new-design-language/index.md

 ### Buttons

 Primary buttons went from green to black in the new design language.
-If you need a green button, use the `primarySuccess` variant.

 ```jsx
 <Button primarySuccess>It's not easy being green</Button>